reillypascal/personalsite-ssg/unpublished/digital-gardens-music-collaboration-socialization.md

 - explain Hapgood article, why significant to me
   - I want interconnectedness; further helps to build knowledge base
 - still room for status updates, greetings, jokes, but the parts where discussion happens would be nicer if they were closer to a wiki
+- Facebook didn't used to have a feed
 ### Talking about Music Technology
 - collaborative thinking about music tech
   - building associations and thinking musically